jonathanpberger/subjective-objective-design/deck.md

 ---

 **the balance shifts**

 ---

 **raise the alarm**

 ---

 **Design retro**

 ---

-**Do systematic visual Design**
+**Do systematic Visual Design**

 ---

-**What DOES THE BIG DESIGN REFACTOR look like?**
+## What DOES THE BIG DESIGN REFACTOR look like?

-- mostly at whiteboards or Adobe Creative Suite
+- is mostly on whiteboards or Adobe Creative Suite
-- include product ~4-7x / week
+- includes product ~4-7x / week
-- ping development ~1-2x / week to consult on technical implications
+- pings development ~1-2x / week to consult on technical implications

 ---

 **Near the end of Big design refactor**